prashanth21S/AttendanceManagementSystem/README.md

 # AttendanceManagementSystem

-## Note: Run the discovery server at first, and then any of these services can be run in any arbitrary order.
+## Note: Run the discovery server first, and then any of these services can be run in any arbitrary order.

 ###### Terminal-1
 ```